-Hyssop was mentioned in the Bible, but its history as a healing secret goes back even further.
+Hyssop is often mentioned in the Bible as an aromatic herb and essential oil.
+It comes in third after only Myrrh and Frankincense.
+Its history as a healing secret goes back even further.

 Hyssop is a name of Greek origin.
 The Hyssopos of Dioscorides was named from azob (a holy herb), because it was used for cleaning sacred places.
 It is alluded to in the Scriptures: 'Purge me with Hyssop, and I shall be clean.'

-Hyssop is cultivated for the use of its flower-tops, which are steeped in water to make an infusion, which is sometimes employed as an expectorant.
+Hyssop is cultivated for the use of its flower-tops, which are steeped in water to make an infusion.
+This infusion is sometimes employed as an expectorant.

 The healing virtues of the Hyssop plant are due to a particular volatile oil, which is stimulative, carminative and sudorific.
 Hyssop is often used in treating lung ailments.